 If you’ve ever made a video call, it was probably via Skype.
-Just because it’s popular doesn’t mean it’s the best, though.
+But just because it’s popular doesn’t mean it’s the best.
+And more importantly, it’s not the most secure, either.

 The most popular service of its kind after Skype, Hangouts can do pretty much everything Skype lets you do.
 Search for someone using their email address or phone number, and you can start chatting with them via text, an audio call, or a video chat.
 You can add groups of ten people, and your Google contacts are automatically added and organized.